-The Company incurred a net loss for the period ended March 31, 2021, of \$29,606 and is expected to generate losses while it continues to be an exploration and development-stage company.
+The Company incurred a net loss for the period ended September 30, 2021, of \$621,379 and is expected to generate losses while it continues to be an exploration and development-stage company.
 The Company anticipates significant expenditures for its mineral exploration programs.
 The Cañariaco Norte Project has a 43-101 compliant mineral resource and has received a NI 43-101 Technical Report entitled "Cañariaco Project, Lambayeque Department, Peru, NI 43-101 Technical Report on Pre-feasibility Study Progress Report".
-In addition, Feasibility level studies commenced in April 2011, with AMEC as the lead engineering consultant.
+This work is considered a PEA given that it required additional geotechnical holes to be drilled to complete the Pre-feasibility study.
+In April 2011, a Feasibility Study was launched with AMEC as the lead engineering consultant.
+This study was put on hold in 2014 due to a lack of interest in the equity markets which affected the Company's ability to raise funding.
 Having said this, most exploration projects do not result in the discovery of commercially productive mineral reserves and are ultimately expensed in full.
 The Company could in fact be required to report net losses into the foreseeable future.